-How to let users quickly find the information they need on the website is a key to improving user experience and conversion rate.When the types of website content are numerous, and each type of content has multiple attributes to choose from, providing a flexible multi-condition filtering function becomes particularly important.archiveFiltersTags, which can help us easily implement dynamic content filtering lists, making your website content come alive.
+How to make users quickly find the information they need in website operation is a key factor in improving user experience and conversion rate.When the types of content on a website are numerous, and each type of content has various attributes to choose from, providing a flexible multi-condition filtering function becomes particularly important.AnQiCMS (AnQiCMS) provides powerfularchiveFiltersTags can help us easily implement dynamic content list filtering, making your website content come alive.

 Why do we need multi-condition filtering?

-Imagine you are browsing a real estate website, you may not only want to see 'Residential', but also further filter for '3 bedrooms and 2 living rooms' or 'parking available' listings.If there is no multi-condition filtering, you may need to keep clicking, going back, and even searching like a needle in a haystack, which will undoubtedly greatly reduce your patience.
+Imagine you are browsing a real estate website, you may not only want to see 'residential', but also further filter 'three bedrooms and two living rooms' or 'parking available' listings.If there is no multi-condition filtering, you may need to keep clicking, going back, even searching like a needle in a haystack, which will undoubtedly greatly reduce your patience.

 The advantages of multi-condition filtering are:

-- Enhance user experience:Users can quickly narrow down the search range according to their specific needs and accurately locate the target content.
+- Improve user experience:Users can quickly narrow down their search scope according to their specific needs, accurately locating the target content.

-- Enhanced content discovery:Hidden in the deep content can be more easily found by users through the combination of different dimensions.
+- Enhance content discovery:Content hidden in the depths can be more easily found by users through the combination of different dimensions筛选

-- Optimize SEO performance:The dynamically generated filter result page usually has more specific URL and content combinations.
+- Optimize SEO performance:Pages with dynamically generated filter results typically have more specific URLs and content combinations.
 If combined with pseudo-static rules, it is beneficial for search engines to crawl and understand, bringing more long-tail traffic to the website.

 archiveFiltersThe charm of tags

-To use this tag, you need to make sure that the custom fields for filtering are defined in your content model.For example, if you have a "Real EstatearchiveFiltersLabel can identify and generate the basis for filtering conditions.
+To use this tag, you need to make sure that the custom fields available for filtering have been defined in your content model.For example, if you have a "real estate" content model, you can add fields such as "house type", "house style", "special configuration", etc., and set available options for these fields (such as "residential", "apartment";“One room”、“Two rooms”;“Semi-finished”,“Furnished”and so on)。These fields arearchiveFiltersTag can recognize and generate the basis for filtering conditions.

-archiveFiltersThe basic usage of Label is very intuitive:
+archiveFiltersThe basic usage of tags is very intuitive:

 {% archiveFilters filters with moduleId="1" allText="全部" %}